qenta-cee/wcs-example-new-php/README.md

 [![PHP v5.6](https://img.shields.io/badge/php-5.6-yellow.svg)](http://www.php.net)
 This project demonstrates the implementation of the Wirecard Checkout Seamless API.

-## Run on Apache:
-To run the example on your apache webserver, just copy the dist folder to your web root directory

 ## Installation:
 `composer install` installs all required php dependencies.
 `npm install` installs all required nodejs dependencies.